 It’s a habit that never ends well.
 Honestly, I’ve even done it myself a time or two.
 (That’s just another reason why we’re digging out of debt now.)

 But there’s another way.

 I can hear you now!
 You’re saying, “But Jamie, I can’t do it.
-I know I should just open a Christmas account at my bank and deposit money there from each check.
+I know I should just open a Christmas savings account at my bank and deposit money there from each check.
 But I don’t have the extra money!”

-Yes, saving money in a special Christmas account is a great idea.
+That’s a great way for some people to save.
 But if that’s not an option for you, don’t worry.
 This series is focused on finding different ways to pile up Christmas money.

-In fact, I was able to find 7 other ways to help you pile up money for Christmas.
+In fact, I was able to find 7 other ways to help you fill your Christmas savings account.